The diverse Accommodated Cape Town to Nairobi Safari Highlights include:

 The night is spent getting to know one another over a hearty meal.
 We sleep in comfortable, en-suite chalets that overlook the Orange River, forming the border between South Africa and Namibia.
 Our accommodation features a pool, internet and a bar.

-In the morning we have the opportunity to experience South Africa's longest river, the Gariep/Orange River by canoe, or spend some time relaxing at the riverside camp.
+This morning you have the opportunity to experience South Africa's longest river, the Gariep River by canoe, or spend some time relaxing at the riverside camp.
 Canoeing along the Gariep is the ideal way to take in the rugged scenery and spot birds and animals along the river.

-After lunch we travel north to the mighty Fish River Canyon, the second largest canyon in the world.
-Getting there, we take a scenic hike along the rim of the canyon to gain perspective on just how large this natural phenomenon is.
-Then we make our way to the Ai-Ais Hot Springs and our overnight accommodation close to the Fish River Canyon.
-At our resort in Ai-Ais we take a soak in the hot springs, swim in the pool and relax at the bar.
+After lunch, we travel north towards the mighty Fish River Canyon, the second largest canyon in the world.
+We make our way to the Ai-Ais Hot Springs and our overnight accommodation close to the Fish River Canyon.
+At our resort in Ai-Ais, you can take a soak in the hot springs, swim in the pool and relax at the bar.
 We stay in twin share rooms with en-suite bathrooms.

 Today we visit the Namib-Naukluft National Park, home to Namibia’s most famous desert landscapes.
 The national park incorporates a large part of the Namib Desert, considered the world's oldest desert.

 We transfer to Dune 45 where you have the chance to climb up the iconic dune for amazing views over the stark desert and great photo opportunities.
 Back at the foot of the dune, we enjoy a hearty breakfast before heading deeper into the desert.
-We then take a 4x4 transfer to Sossusvlei and Deadvlei, deeper in the Namib-Naukluft National Park.
-Explore the dry pans on foot, absorbing the dramatic scenes of skeletal desert-adapted trees on the pale pan floors, surrounded by orange-hued dunes.
+We then take a 4x4 transfer to Sossusvlei and Deadvlei, in the Namib-Naukluft National Park.
+Explore the dry pans on foot, absorbing the dramatic scenes of skeletal trees on the pale pan floors, surrounded by orange-hued dunes.

-On day six we are joined by an expert local guide for a nature walk in the unique desert habitat.
+On day seven we are joined by an expert local guide for a nature walk in the unique desert habitat.
 Exploring on foot, our local guide will share his detailed knowledge of the ancient Namib Desert area with us.
-On this walk we discover how the San (Bushmen) have long survived in the arid deserts of Southern Africa.
+On this guided nature walk, we discover how the San (Bushmen) have long survived in the arid deserts of Southern Africa.

 In the evening you can enjoy some excellent seafood at a local restaurant, as well as the local nightlife.
 We stay at a comfortable guesthouse in Swakopmund featuring a bar, laundry services and internet.
 Accommodation is in twin share rooms with en-suite bathrooms that have hot showers.